latishasumardy/MakingClasses_LS_HE_CL_AS/README.md

 This part was all about running tests with JUnit.
 We learned how this could be very useful--especially when you are trying to test more than one method at a time.
 It provides efficiency, and it allows you to see what went wrong easily.

 Part III:
+This part emphasized subclasses, and learning how to create a class that extends from another.
+We created the TaxArithmetic class and made it extend from the Arithmetic class, so that it could inherit the code that we initially wrote for the Arithmetic class.

 Part IV:
+This section taught us about static methods.
+We learned that static methods do not require you to reference an instance of a class when you call it.
+We practiced this skill by adding our own static methods into the Arithmetic class.

 Part V:
 In your own words, how do you run your app in debug mode?